Encounter the Northern Territory's superb landscapes and sites, including Uluru

 Hike through natural amphitheatres, rocky chasms and lush oases in Kings Canyon

-Discover the spiritual importance of the outback landscape to local Aboriginal people
+Discover the spiritual importance of the outback landscape to local Aboriginal and Torres Strait Islander people

 This isn't a bare bones camping experience, as you'll be treated to creature comforts such as proper beds, linen, electricity and cooling fans.